justiniver/cs3200-FinanceBros-myf/README.md

 ## Help

 For common issues:
-* Ensure that PostgreSQL is correctly installed and the database is running.
+* Ensure that MySQL is correctly installed and the database is running.
 * If you encounter issues with the OpenAI API, ensure that your API key is correctly set in the Streamlit secrets file.
+This secrets.toml file should be next to the configure.toml file.
 * Check the Flask and Streamlit documentation for more details on error messages.

 `flask --help`